-The designated teacher will work with Surrey's Head of virtual School for both looked after children and previously looked after children.
+The designated teacher will work with the Virtual School for both looked after children and previously looked after children.

 The school has a Looked After Children policy that should be read in conjunction with the Safeguarding and Child Protection Policy.